Kai-the-great/OsTicket-Prerequisites/README.md

 </p>
 <p>
-Within the Windows 10 Virtual Machine Enable IIS by going to the Start Menu-> Control Panel-> Programs (Uninstall programs), On the Left hand side click on the hyperlink "Turn Windows Features ON or OFF"-> Enable IIS-> World Wide Web Services-> Application Development Features-> Enable "CGI"
+In the Vindows VM, Open the Start Menu and go to Control Panel.

+Navigate to Programs > Uninstall a program.

+On the left panel, click Turn Windows Features ON or OFF.

+Enable Internet Information Services (IIS).

+Expand World Wide Web Services > Application Development Features.

+Enable CGI.

+Click OK and wait for the installation to complete."
 </p>
 <br />